o3de/o3de.org/content/docs/user-guide/visualization/cinematics/cameras-positioning-blending.md

 1. Under the **Director** node, for the **Camera** track, add an animation key to the timeline.

-1. Double\-click the animation key and verify that the **Camera** property is set to **None**.
+1. Double-click the animation key and verify that the **Camera** property is set to **None**.

 1. Add another key on the timeline for the **Camera** track.
 You can add the key at the beginning or end of the sequence, or both.

-1. Double\-click the animation key before a camera change, and for **Blend time**, specify a value in seconds.
+1. Double-click the animation key before a camera change, and for **Blend time**, specify a value in seconds.
 This value determines how the current camera will blend into the next.
 **Note**
 This creates a blend between the game camera to the sequence camera, or from the sequence camera back to the game camera, depending on where you place the key and adjust the **Blend time**.